-INFRA Skills is proud to support Mental Health Awareness Day.
-According to Network Rail’s ‘Safety Central,’ one in every four adults in the UK will suffer from a mental health problem at some point in their lives.
-Because of the impact on workers, INFRA Skills, the UK’s leading safety-critical and non-safety-critical training provider, and sister company, RSS Infrastructure have developed a variety of mechanisms to reduce fatigue and improve working conditions.
+INFRA Skills, a leading safety-critical and non-safety-critical training provider in the UK, proudly stands behind Mental Health Awareness Day.
+According to Network Rail’s ‘Safety Central,’ one in four adults in the UK will experience mental health issues at some point in their lives.
+To address the impact on workers, INFRA Skills and its sister company, RSS Infrastructure, have developed various strategies to combat fatigue and enhance working conditions.

-The companies are working together with the Mental Health Foundation to help de-stigmatise mental health perceptions as part of World Mental Health Awareness Day.
-We aim to make sure that anyone living with mental illness never feels alone, and that there is always someone around who can help.
+INFRA Skills, in collaboration with the Mental Health Foundation, aims to eradicate the stigma surrounding mental health perceptions as part of World Mental Health Awareness Day.
+They strive to ensure that individuals living with mental illness never feel isolated and always have someone to turn to for support.

 For more information, or for a safe way to seek advice there are many helplines available.